01 of 11

 10 of 11

-If your dog brings you her favorite toy, it doesn't just mean she wants to play–although wanting to play is a major sign of puppy love, too.
-As her pack leader, she's presenting her most prized, most beloved possession to you.
+If your dog brings you its favorite toy, it doesn't just mean it wants to play—although wanting to play is a major sign of puppy love, too.
+As your pup's pack leader, it's presenting its most prized, most beloved possession to you.
 Talk about an honor, huh?Continue to 11 of 11 below.

 11 of 11